llop/ide-jutge-local/README.md

 - View and edit variables
 - Evaluate C++ expressions
 - Several GUI and editor themes
-- Other awesome features yet to be implemented
+- Other awesome features yet to be implemented! :facepunch:

 ## Getting started
 You will need the following software to run **ide.jutge**: